2019-MIT-Environmental-Bioinformatics/Prochlorococcus-metapangenome/README.md

 We summarized the results of the profiling of the contigs database (mapping metagenomic reads to isolate genomes and SAGs) using the following command:

     anvi-summarize -c databases/Prochlorococcus-CONTIGS.db -p databases/Prochlorococcus-MERGED/PROFILE.db -C Genomes --init-gene-coverages -o output/Prochlorococcus-SUMMARY

+We summarized the results of the pangenome analysis with the following command:

+    anvi-summarize -p databases/Prochlorococcus-ISOLATE-PAN/Prochlorococcus-ISOLATE-PAN-PAN.db -g databases/Prochlorococcus-ISOLATE-PAN-GENOMES.db -C default -o output/Prochlorococcus-ISOLATE-PAN-SUMMARY

 # Linking pangenome to environment: